HotSushi/linux-sysadmin-interview-questions/README.md

 >p : named pipe
 >l : symbolic link
 > https://linuxconfig.org/identifying-file-types-in-linux
 * What is the difference between a process and a thread?
-And parent and child processes after a fork system call?
+* And parent and child processes after a fork system call?
+> Different return value, pids, program counter, data is copied
 * What is the difference between exec and fork?
 > fork creates a duplicate child process and start executing where it left off. return value is 0 for child, pid for parent.
 The exec call is a way to basically replace the entire current process with a new program.
 There is pattern fork, exec, wait which bash uses (see diagram here https://stackoverflow.com/questions/1653340/differences-between-fork-and-exec).
 Note Forking creates zombies.
 * What is "nohup" used for?